nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 - Give a student a score for a session in a class**

 **MSS**

-1. User requests to list persons
+1. User requests to enter focus mode for a class.
-2. AddressBook shows a list of persons
+2. TA Assist enters focus mode for the class.
-3. User requests to delete a specific person in the list
+3. User requests to allocate a score for a specific student in the class, for a specific session.
-4. AddressBook deletes the person
+4. TA Assist updates the score for the student.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+TA Assist cannot find the class.
+    * 2a1.
+TA Assist shows an error message.

       Use case ends.

 * 3a.
-The given index is invalid.
+The student does not exist in the class.

     * 3a1.
+TA Assist shows an error message.
+    * 3a2.
+User enters a new student to allocate the score for.
+    * Steps 3a1-3a2 are repeated until the user enters a student that exists.

+      Use case resumes at step 4.

+* 3b.
+The session does not exist in the class.

-AddressBook shows an error message.
+    * 3b1.
+TA Assist shows an error message.
+    * 3b2.
+User enters a new session to allocate the score for.
+    * Steps 3b1-3b2 are repeated until the user enters a session that exists.

-      Use case resumes at step 2.
+      Use case resumes at step 4.

 *{More to be added}*